 She removed her consciousness from the Daisy-head, ignored the surrounding water, and looked at herself in those mirrors on the walls.
 No longer did she see a sweet teen in a Catholic schoolgirl uniform.
 Now, she saw thirty-something Alice, in that tight-fitting, red-and-black striped dress.

 Reassured of her distinct ego, she lit a cigarette, took a drag from it, and looked around the bar.
 She saw a familiar face…or at least one that reminded her of someone from her remote past.
+She swallowed an ecstasy pill.

 She slid in among the sea of gyrators on the dance floor.
 A special guest DJ was doing a show for the club.